Associate Professor, Music; Director of Competitive Fellowships.

 She obtained her master’s degree at UCLA in ethnomusicology, focusing on Basque American vocal music.
 She moved to the University of Minnesota, Twin Cities to pursue her doctoral research with Mirjana Lausevic (1966–2007).
 Her dissertation examined music in 20 different Lutheran congregations in the Twin Cities made up of recent immigrants and refugees from Africa, Asia, and Latin America.

-Professor, English and Women's Studies
+Assistant Professor, Women's Studies